arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 The [purescript-dom](https://github.com/purescript-contrib/purescript-dom)
 library is similar to purescript-simple-dom.
 It provides a low-level interface for working with the browser DOM.
-It was created by [Gary Burgess](#gary-burgess) because of sporadic activity and opinionated design in purescript-simple-dom.
+It was created by [Gary Burgess](#gary-burgess-garyb) because of sporadic activity and the opinionated design of purescript-simple-dom.
 It is intended to be the low-level base for all future libraries that provide interfaces to the DOM.
-Ideally, purescript-simple-dom could just be a wrapper around purescript-dom, but that hasn't happened yet. purescript-dom is used heavily in Halogen.
+Ideally, purescript-simple-dom could be implemented as a wrapper around purescript-dom, but it hasn't happened yet.  purescript-dom is used heavily in Halogen.

 There is no sample code or examples for purescript-dom.
 However, it is a straight wrapper around the DOM, so it shouldn't be _too_ hard to figure out.